How did you develop your style?

 Do you shoot traditional family portraits?

 I hate saying no to anyone asking for a standard family portrait, and believe me, I've shot a lot of them.
-However, with the complexity and amount of time required to produce the PhotoFiction works, time is very short.
+However, with the complexity and amount of time required to produce the PhotoFiction works, time is limited.
 I also do a fair amount of commercial work so that takes even more time.
-And because my family wants to see me every once in a while, I don't market for standard portraits at this time.
-Yes I do shoot them, but it's typically only by request and subject to the number of PhotoFiction work I have at the time.
+And because my family wants to see me every once in a while, I don't market for standard portraits.
+Yes I do shoot them, but it's typically only by request.

 If you'd like to see a some of my past work to get an idea of my style visit here.